B i o g r a p h y

 He made his European debut at the Rossini Opera Festival in Pesaro, Italy singing “Belfiore” and “Liebenskof” in Il Viaggio a Reims.
 With the Sarasota Opera he has also performed “Prunier” in La Rondine (Puccini).
 He was invited by the Caramoor International Music Festival to participate in the “Bernstein on Broadway” celebration concert with the Orchestra of St. Lukes and Broadway leading ladies Judy Kaye and Lisa Vroman with Michael Barrett conducting.

 With the Opera Theatre of St. Louis, he performed in the World Premiere of “The Golden Ticket” (Ash) where he sang the role of “Augustus Gloop” to great critical acclaim.
 About Mr. Drost’s performance OperaNews Magazine said “…Augustus Gloop mimics a Wagnerian Tenor and Andrew Drost’s firm, bright top was thrilling!”.
 The beginning of 2011 he sang the role of SYME in “1984” (Maazel) at the Palau de les Arts Reina Sofia under the baton of Maestro Lorin Maazel to critical acclaim and the title role in Mozart’s “Mitridate” in New York City.
 Spring 2012 brought Andrew to the Atlanta Opera to reprise his role of "Augustus Gloop" in The Golden Ticket!

-Known for being a versatile artist, Mr. Drost's repertoire includes opera, oratiorio, symphonic as well as musical theatre.
-Mr. Drost is currently in the Broadway cast of The Phantom of the Opera as well as the founder of The Institute for American Musical Theatre.
+Known for being a versatile artist, and gifted actor, Mr. Drost's repertoire includes opera, oratiorio, as well as musical theatre.